 Jason: No. There’re certain things that are delicious.
 Nested style are delicious.
 That’s just really cool.
 That’s when you get a coupon for like 50% off a meal.
 No, delicious is a nested style.
 That’s like fun ooey, gooey center in there and you’re like, “This is delicious!”

-Colleen: Well, speaking of images—and also with objects too and even text frames—you know, I think sometimes the Align panel gets overlooked.
+Colleen: Well, speaking of images—and also with objects too and even text frames—I think sometimes the Align panel gets overlooked.
 When I pick up other designers’ files, I often see that the measurements aren’t correct.
 They’re not totally lined up perfectly.
 I’m OCD about that.

 Jason: I know.
 Close enough doesn’t cut it.